The En LSL Framework is a free, open-source set of libraries, snippets, and utilities used as a framework for the Linden Scripting Language.

 CLICK HERE for the latest version of En (via GitHub).

-You can also browse the repository directly on GitHub.
+You can also browse the repository directly - En is open-source!

-En is not compiled; it can be imported directly from the repository.
-Follow the instructions on the GitHub page to set it up with your Second Life viewer.
+En is not compiled; it is imported directly from your computer after downloading it from the repository and unpacking it.
+Follow the instructions here to set it up with your Second Life viewer.

 The following is New Script translated to En, which serves as a good starting point for a template:

-When compiled, the above script will inject code to do the only thing that En scripts must always do - stop immediately on state_entry or on_rez if the "stop" linkset data pair is set to a truthy value.
+When compiled, the above script will only inject code to stop immediately on state_entry or on_rez if the "stop" linkset data pair is set to a truthy value.
 This is used to allow En scripts to be safely added to updater tools.

 En scripts are organized as follows: